jmcascalheira/website/content/teaching/disciplinas/teoria.md

 ---
 # Course title, summary, and position in the list.
 summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
-weight: 1
+weight: 2

 # Page metadata.
-title: Courses (in portuguese)
+title: Teoria Arqueológica
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false